justinsinger/fastlane_plugins/fastlane-plugin-github_job_status/README.md

 )
 ```

-`state` must be pending, success, error, or failure
+ * `state` must be pending, success, error, or failure
-`token` can be obtained in GitHub for any owner by going to settings/Personal access tokens.
-Generate a new token and be sure to enable `repo:status`.
+ * `token` can be obtained in GitHub for an owner (To do this, go to settings/Personal access tokens.
+Generate a new token and be sure to enable `repo:status`.)
+ * `job_name` and  `build_url` are optional, but all other parameters are required

 ## Example